There are generally three options – Agency payroll, Umbrella company and your own limited company (Personal Service Company).

 - They can divide their income with a spouse/partner – and potentially save income tax

-If a Contractor fails IR35, they will lose tax relief on travel and subsistence expenses, and have to pay tax and National Insurance on the Company’s income as if it was taken as salary.
-They can still benefit from the Flat Rate VAT scheme – but this is generally no longer worthwhile.
+If a Freelancer fails IR35, they will lose tax relief on travel and subsistence expenses and on business running costs, and have to pay tax and National Insurance on the Company’s income as if it was taken as salary – currently it is for the contractor and their accountant to decide on this.